SpongePowered/SpongeDocs/source/about/rules.rst

   of Sponge Staff.

 * Please don't include *Sponge* in your plugin name.
 We reserve the use of *Sponge* for official SpongePowered works.
-  There is one exception: you may append "for Sponge" to the title if your plugin also has versions for other APIs.
+  There are two exceptions: You may append "for Sponge" to the title if your plugin also has versions for other APIs, and you may use *Sponge* in the title if your plugin primarily concerns the minecraft block "Sponge".

 * We aim to comply entirely with the Mojang EULA, to that end any plugins, services, posts and/or links suspected of violating the EULA may be removed at the discretion of the Sponge Staff or at the request of Mojang AB.